pvtl/docker-dev/README.md

 | Port | `3306` |
 | Username | `root` |
 | Password | `dbroot` (this can be changed in `.env`) |

+Alternatively you can add `127.0.0.1 mysql` to your hosts file so that the `mysql` hostname will work either from your host machine or from the docker containers (useful for CLI tools like Laravel's `artisan` command).

 ### Redis
 You can connect to the Redis server with: